albar965/littlenavmap-manual/en/README.md

 ### Mouse Clicks {#mouse-clicks-0}

 A double click on an entry in the table view shows either an airport diagram or zooms to the navaid.
 Additionally, details are shown in the `Information` dock window.
-Single click selects and object and highlights it on the map using a black/yellow circle.
+Single click selects an object and highlights it on the map using a black/yellow circle.

 ### Search Result Table View Context Menu {#search-result-table-view-context-menu}